mihai011/skynet/README.md

 Soon a domain name will be shown available to you that can be usen by consumers to send traffic to your local service.

+Exercises:

+1. Start up the services and test out locally if the system work.
+2. Configure OpenCV to send data from your local laptop camera.
+3. Checkout the Pulsar Documentation and configure the pulsar consumer and producer to use a schema.
+4. Use a computer vision model (preferably something small tiny-YOLO) to send actual useful data to the consumers.